The person at the center of this case

 Other skeletal bones were found inside four layers of tied black plastic trash bags and were lying underneath a futon mattress, along with a “Sponge Bob” fleece blanket.

-Skeletal remains found near vacant apartments in Highland Springs, Virginia, wrapped in four layers of black plastic trash bags, placed under a futon mattress with a Sponge Bob fleece blanket
+Skeletal remains found near vacant apartments in Highland Springs, Virginia, wrapped in four layers of tied black plastic trash bags beneath a futon mattress with a Sponge Bob fleece blanket